JoaoValentimDev/biblioteca_api/readme.md

-# API REST com node HTTP e SQLite3
+# REST API with HTTP node and SQLite3

-Esta API foi criada com o intuioto de explicar como se comporta uma API Rest, seues métodos e peculiaridades
+This API was created intuoto to explain how a Rest API behaves, its methods and peculiarities